wearp/blog/content/posts/pythons-topological-sorter/index.md

 graphlib.CycleError: ('nodes are in a cycle', ['A', 'B', 'C', 'A'])
 ```
 ---

-## Thank you
+## Final thoughts

+`graphlib` is Python's first foray into graph data structures.
+Up until now, such tools have stayed out the standard library with a number of established third-party packages serving the community instead.
+I'm interested to see how this module evolves or if it evolves at all.

-Thanks for taking time to read my post on Python 3.9's new `TopologicalSorter`.
+Anyway, thanks for taking time to read my post on Python 3.9's new `TopologicalSorter`.
 I hope it's been worth your while.
 If you want to understand any of the content here in greater depth, I suggest taking a look at the links below.

 Also, if you have any feedback for me or just want to get in touch, please email me at <will.earp@icloud.com>.